 Occasionally, a perforated eardrum gets infected and needs antibiotics.
 Some ear drops can potentially damage the nerve supply to the ear so your doctor will select a type that does not have this risk, or will give you medication by mouth.

 Surgical treatment is sometimes considered

-If you have a perforation that has not healed by itself, an ear specialist will advise on the pros and cons of treatment versus leaving it alone.
+If you have a perforation that has not healed by itself, a doctor who is an ear specialist will advise on the pros and cons of treatment versus leaving it alone.

 Further reading & references

 - Castro O, Perez-Carro AM, Ibarra I, et al; Myringoplasties in children: our results.
 Acta Otorrinolaringol Esp.
 2013 Mar-Apr;64(2):87-91. doi: 10.1016/j.otorri.2012.06.012.
 Epub 2012 Dec 20.